National Tsing Hua University

-National Tsing Hua University was first founded in Beijing.
-After the Chinese Civil War, the then-president of the university, Mei Yiqi, and other major academics fled to Taiwan with the retreating Nationalist government.
-In 1956, they reinstalled National Tsing Hua University in Hsinchu, Taiwan, which has since remained independent and distinct from Tsinghua University in Beijing.
+National Tsing Hua University (NTHU) is a national public research university in Hsinchu, Taiwan.
+Founded in Beijing in 1911, it moved to Taiwan after the Chinese Civil War under president Mei Yiqi and was reestablished in 1956.
+The university remains independent and distinct from Tsinghua University in Beijing.

-National Tsing Hua University is one of the six national research universities in Taiwan, and it is consistently ranked among the top three best universities in Taiwan in world university rankings.
-In the 2022 QS World University Rankings, it is ranked within the top 200 universities in the world and the top 50 universities in Asia.

-The university is part of a leading research and innovation cluster in Taiwan, along with nearby National Yang Ming Chiao Tung University, National Space Organization, National Health Research Institutes, Industrial Technology Research Institute, National Synchrotron Radiation Research Center, National Center for High-Performance Computing, Taiwan Semiconductor Research Institute, and Industrial Technology Research Institute.
-The research cluster and its neighboring Hsinchu Science Park together play a key role in global semiconductor industry.

-Today, there are 12 colleges or schools, 26 departments and 31 graduate institutes affiliated to NTHU.
+The university is part of a leading research and innovation cluster of multiple universities and institutes in Taiwan, along with neighboring Hsinchu Science Park.
+The university consists of 12 colleges or schools, 26 departments and 31 graduate institutes affiliated to NTHU.
 The college of Nuclear Science of NTHU is the sole educational and research institution focusing on the peaceful applications of nuclear power in Taiwan.
+NTHU is affiliated with National Yang Ming Chiao Tung University, National Central University and National Chengchi University as part of the University System of Taiwan (UST).

-NTHU has educated a wide range of notable alumni, including Nobel Prize laureates Chen Ning Yang, Tsung-Dao Lee, and Yuan Tseh Lee.
+NTHU has educated a wide range of notable alumni, including Nobel Prize laureates Yang Chen-Ning and Yuan Tseh Lee.

 Overview

-In 1955, the President of Tsinghua University in Beijing, Mei Yi-chi left and re-established the National Tsing Hua Institute of Nuclear Technology in Hsinchu city, and later based on the foundation of the original institute, National Tsing Hua University was founded in Taiwan.
+In 1955, the President of Tsinghua University in Beijing, Mei Yi-chi left and re-established the National Tsing Hua Institute of Nuclear Technology in Hsinchu, and later based on the foundation of the original institute, National Tsing Hua University was founded in Taiwan.

 The two Tsinghua universities both claim to be successors of the original Tsinghua University.
 As a result of this dispute, the universities claimed to be the rightful recipient of the funds from the Boxer Rebellion indemnity that was used to start Tsinghua University.
 This indemnity was transferred to the university in Taiwan after the Nationalist government (Kuomintang) retreated to Taiwan.

-Today, both Tsinghua universities have deep mutual cooperation, including an establishment of Tsinghua Strait Research Institute, dual degree program, MOOC program, and academic exchange program.
+The two Tsinghua universities cooperated in the establishment of the Tsinghua Strait Research Institute, dual degree program, MOOC program, and academic exchange program.